-Governor of the State Bank of Vietnam Nguyen Thi Hong affirmed: “By the end of the first quarter of 2025, the new deposit interest rate level remained almost unchanged, increasing by only 0.08%, while the lending interest rate level continued to decrease by 0.4% compared to the end of 2024, demonstrating the efforts of the banking system in supporting the economy ”.
-The policy of maintaining low interest rates has played an important role in helping businesses access loans more easily, thereby promoting production and export growth.
+Governor of the State Bank of Vietnam Nguyen Thi Hong affirmed: “By the end of the first quarter of 2025, the new deposit interest rate level remained almost unchanged, increasing by only 0.08%, while the lending interest rate level continued to decrease by 0.4% compared to the end of 2024, showing the efforts of the banking system in supporting the economy ”.
+The policy of maintaining low interest rates has been playing an important role in helping businesses access loans more easily, thereby promoting production and export growth.

 Agribank staff advise customers on preferential loan packages.